mattparker/lamplighthelp/v0/17-10 Creating_report_templates.markdown

 You can also create {{report}} templates for each different type of {{report}}, from within the System Administration menu.
 You'll need to be a System Administrator to do this.

-Once created these {{report}}s are shown when you goto create a {{report}} from the main menu.
+Once created these {{report}}s are shown when you go to create a {{report}} from the main menu.
 The templates you have created are shown as dropdown options, and a new option is added for a non-template report.
 For example, 'Custom {{work}} report'.

 ![Menu image showing {{report}} template options]({{imgpath}}1211a.png)